-In the corporate world, a company’s operations are often divided into two main categories: front office and back office.
-This distinction is critical to understanding how organizations structure their operations, allocate resources, and interact with customers and partners.
-This article explores in detail the concepts of front office and back office, their functions, importance, and how they complement each other to ensure the success and efficiency of a company.
+In the corporate world, the operations of a company are often divided into two main categories: front office and back office.
+This distinction is fundamental to understanding how organizations structure their operations, allocate resources and interact with clients and partners.
+This article explores in detail the concepts of front office and back office, your functions, importance and how they complement each other to ensure the success and efficiency of a company

 1. Front Office: The Visible Face of the Company